-Initial curves-of-growth were constructed from the equivalent width measurements using the wavelengths and oscillator strengths from Abgrall et al. (1993a,b).
-We required at least 2 unblended lines for these curves.
-Lines from transitions with $J'' \ge 11$ and $v'' \ge 2$ are detected, but they are weak and too few to construct a reliable curve-of-growth.
-Independent χ^2 fittings were performed for each curve by varying the doppler parameter over $2 - 10 \text{ km s}^{-1}$ and the logarithm of the column density (in cm2) over 13 - 18 dex.
-The doppler parameters thus derived varied from 4 to 8 km s-1 and the logarithmic column densities ranged over $\approx 13.5 - 17$ dex.
+Initial curves of growth were constructed from the equivalentwidth measurements using the wavelengths and oscillator strengths from Abgrall et al. (1993a, 1993b).
+We required at least two unblended lines for these curves.
+Lines from transitions with $J'' \ge 11$ and $v'' \ge 2$ are detected, but they are weak and too few to construct a reliable curve of growth.
+Independent χ^2 fittings were performed for each curve by varying the Doppler parameter over 2-10 km s-1 and the logarithm of the column density (in cm2) over 13-18 dex.
+The Doppler parameters thus derived varied from 4 to 8 km s-1 and the logarithmic column densities ranged over $\approx 13.5-17$ dex.

-Comparing results from the s12 and s21 measurements revealed a few disagreements for the doppler parameter (and thus column density) derived for the same rotational state.
+Comparing results from the s12 and s21 measurements revealed a few disagreements for the Doppler parameter (and thus column density) derived for the same rotational state.
 This produced an inconsistent modulation in the ortho-para ratio, expected to be $\approx 3:1$ for the odd to even rotational states.
-The inconsistencies were traced to curves-of-growth with the most saturated lines and lowest number of points.
-Restricting the allowed doppler parameters in the fit to either 6 or 7 km s-1 (the most common values) resolved the column density discrepancy and resulted in consistent ortho-para modulation.
-It also reduced the scatter when all the curves-
+The inconsistencies were traced to curves of growth with the most saturated lines and lowest number of points.
+Restricting the allowed Doppler parameters in the fit to either 6 or 7 km s-1 (the most common values) resolved the column density discrepancy and resulted in consistent ortho-para modulation.
+It also reduced the scatter when all the curves of growth for the individual rotational states from the s12 and s21 spectral measurements were combined (Fig. 9, left).
+The column densities for the individual rovibrational levels are listed in Table 2 along with the number of lines used for each curve of growth.
+The errors are dominated by placement of the continuum.
+Experiments were performed to gauge the effect of systematic continuum offsets on the derived column densities.
+We found the column densities were consistent to within ± 0.1 in the dex for offsets within the local continuum signal-to-noise ratio.